Hamstring Strains (Video)

 - NSAIDs: Anti-inflammatories can help reduce pain and swelling

-- Heat: Moist heat can be used after 2-3 days post injury to facilitate circulation to the area and promote healing.
+- Heat: You can use moist heat after 2-3 days post injury to facilitate circulation to the area and promote healing.

 - The Graston Technique.
 These tools can help in the healing process.
 In addition to, helping with soft tissue mobilization